PlatONnetwork/platon.py/docs/examples.rst

     def _retry_web3_call(func, start_block, end_block, retries, delay) -> Tuple[int, list]:
         """A custom retry loop to throttle down block range.

-        If our JSON-RPC server cannot serve all incoming `eth_getLogs` in a single request, we retry and throttle down block range for every retry.
+        If our JSON-RPC server cannot serve all incoming `platon_getLogs` in a single request, we retry and throttle down block range for every retry.

-        For example, Go Ethereum does not indicate what is an acceptable response size.
+        For example, Go Platon does not indicate what is an acceptable response size.
         It just fails on the server-side with a "context was cancelled" warning.

-        :param func: A callable that triggers Ethereum JSON-RPC, as func(start_block, end_block)
+        :param func: A callable that triggers Platon JSON-RPC, as func(start_block, end_block)
         :param start_block: The initial start block of the block range
         :param end_block: The initial start block of the block range
         :param retries: How many times we retry